An Exploration of Baroque Art, Architecture & Sculpture

 What Is Baroque Art?

-The term baroque art itself includes the names of artists, Gian Lorenzo Bernini, Caravaggio, Annibale Caracci, Diego Velaquez, Peter Paul Rubens, Rembrandt, and Johannes Vermeer, rendering the epic masterpieces of all time, which rightly reflects the period’s creative energy.
-With this line, I have successfully described the era of baroque artistry, which roughly began in the 1580 and ended in the early 18th century.
+The term Baroque art itself includes the names of artists, Gian Lorenzo Bernini, Caravaggio, Annibale Caracci, Diego Velázquez, Peter Paul Rubens, Rembrandt, and Johannes Vermeer, rendering the epic masterpieces of all time, which rightly reflects the period’s creative energy.
+With this line, I have successfully described the era of Baroque artistry, which roughly began in 1580 and ended in the early 18th century.
 In some northern European regions, it lasted till the 1750s.
 You have already studied how it started, so I am not bringing it up again.

 Baroque art Visit To Grandmother by Louis Le Nain